Biological Agent FAQs

 - The hazard represented by a biological agent known or suspected to be present in human patients or animals and the materials and specimens taken from them

-I work in a laboratory where the animals are either deliberately infected with a biological agent or where the animals are suspected carriers of such agent(s).
-What should my employer be doing?
+I work in a laboratory where the animals are deliberately infected with a biological agent, what should my employer be doing?

 [back to top]